 1-11 Basic concepts

-When we look at sections of well-known objects, it is usually easy to understand how the object was cut and to deduce what the original shape of the object is.
+When we look at sections of well-known objects, it is usually easy to understand how that object was cut and gather its original shape.

-If we had a series of several longitudinal and transversal sections of a papaya, even a person unfamiliar with this fruit would be able to deduce with a good approximation how a papaya is structured.
+If we had a series of several longitudinal and transversal sections of a papaya, even a person unfamiliar with this fruit would be able to deduce with a good approximation the structure of a papaya.

-The same can be done with sections of tissues and organs, to understand their three-dimensional structure.
+The same can be done with sections of tissues and organs, to understand the thee-dimensional arrangement of their components.

 NEXT PAGE